Adjara: Economy

 Adjara has good land for growing tea, citrus fruits and tobacco.
 Mountainous and forested, the region has a subtropical climate, and there are many health resorts.
 Tobacco, tea, citrus fruits, and avocados are leading crops; livestock raising is also important.
 Industries include tea packing, tobacco processing, fruit and fish canning, oil refining, and shipbuilding.

 The regional capital, Batumi, is an important gateway for the shipment of goods heading into Georgia, Azerbaijan and landlocked Armenia.
 The port of Batumi is used for the shipment of oil from Kazakhstan and Turkmenistan.
-Its oil refinery handles Caspian oil from Azerbaijan which arrives by pipeline to Supsa port and is transported from there to Batumi by rail.
+Its oil refineries handle Caspian oil coming from Azerbaijan which arrives by pipeline to Supsa port and is transported from there to Batumi by rail.
 The Adjaran capital is a center for shipbuilding and manufacturing.

 Adjara is the main center of Georgia's coastal tourism industry, having displaced the northwestern province of Abkhazia since that region's de facto secession from Georgia in 1993.

-According to 2021 data, the Gross Domestic Product of the Autonomous Republic of Adjara was 4.86 billion GEL (9.3% of Georgia’s GDP).
+According to 2021 data, the gross domestic product of the Autonomous Republic of Adjara was 4.86 billion GEL (9.3% of Georgia’s GDP).

 Demographics

-According to the 2014 census, the population of Adjara is 333,953.
+According to the 2024 census, the population of Adjara is 402,929.